Tunable Localization of Light Using Nested Invisible Metasurface Cavities: Nested Invisible Cavities

 The nested cavity concept offers a flexible design framework, depending on the combination of cavities with different $Z\@{in}$ and $Z\@{out}$, relative position of the inner cavity $\delta$, and the order of the sheets.
 This work will focus on a quite simple but attractive setup where both cavities have negligible losses ($Z\@{in}=jX\@{in}$ and $Z\@{out}=jX\@{out}$), and their individual sheets have the same reactance values, but alternating between inductive and capacitive layers ($X\@{out}=-X\@{in}$).
 The first sheet of the system (the first one to be illuminated by the incident wave) was chosen arbitrarily to be inductive ($X\@{out}>0$), as it can be either inductive or capacitive without affecting the overall performance of the nested cavity.
 Thanks to the use of resonant cavities with the same field localization $A\@{max,out}=A\@{max,in}$, the combined field localization can reach a peak value of

 More interestingly, the alignment for such maximum field localization is independent of the used reactance $X\@{out}$, taking the form $\delta\@{max}=\lambda_0/4 + n \lambda_0/2$.
-On the other hand, due to the nature of the standing wave, the field localized inside the inner cavity is minimized by displacing it towards $\delta\@{min}$, a quarter-wave away from $\delta\@{max}$.
-In that case, there is no localized field, as the overall setup can be seen as two cascaded invisible cavities, and only a travelling wave can be seen throughout the inner region.
+On the other hand, due to the nature of the standing wave, the field localized inside the inner cavity is minimized by displacing it towards $\delta\@{min}$, a quarter-wave away from $\delta\@{max}$, as shown in Fig.~\ref{fig:swr_delta}.
+In that case, there is no localized field, as the overall setup can be seen as two cascaded invisible cavities, and only a traveling wave can be seen throughout the inner region.